civicrm/civicrm-dev-docs/docs/framework/ui.md

 This element is to be used in the case that you have a number of elements that can be broken down into small groups of information.
-A good example of it's use is in the contribution page template.
+A good example of its use is in the contribution page template.

 Here each logical grouping of related form elements are wrapped by a "section" div: